 The Chairmanship of the Barents Regional Council rotates biennially between its 14 member counties.
 The Regional Council convenes twice a year.
 The Regional Council’s meetings are prepared by the Regional Committee which consists of civil servants from the member county administrations.

 Finnmark, Norway, took over the Chairmanship from Kainuu, Finland, in October 2017 and will hold it until the end of 2019.
 The next chair for the period 2019-2021 will be Västerbotten, Sweden.

 The Barents Programme is the framework for co-operation where the priority areas of work are identified.

 The Barents Programme 2014-2018, as printable version in English - and as brochure in English and Russian.
 The programme was adopted by the Regional Council on 2 June 2013.

 The Communication Strategy for Barents Regional Cooperation was adopted in May 2016 and it sets the guidelines for communication within Barents Regional Council, Barents Regional Committee and regional working groups.
 The communication strategy is updated on regular basis.

 Working groups deepen co-operation.
 In order to deepen and concretise the co-operation the Regional Council has established Working Groups in priority areas of work.
 There are at present three regional thematic working groups on environment, investment and economic co-operation as well as transport and logistics.
 Together with the Working Group on Indigenous Peoples which has an advisory role to both the Regional Council and to the BEAC, and six joint BEAC/BRC working groups (culture; health and related social issues; education and research; energy: tourism; youth) there are altogether ten Working Groups reporting to the Barents Regional Council.

-Chair of the Regional Committee
+Chair of the Regional Council: